mlanza/ai-literacy/301/06-feet-on-the-ground.md

 Or is it something else?

-The answer depends on what we’re willing to hand off — and how closely we’re willing to stay in the loop.
+The answer depends on what we’re willing to hand off — and how closely we want to stay to the loop.

 ## Human Proximity Reflects Trust